fredhutchio/intro-bioinformatics/README.md

 You can sign up for free [here](https://github.com).

 We also ask that you read the first two chapters of [the book](http://shop.oreilly.com/product/0636920030157.do) (particularly the first) before coming to class, as they'll give you some nice big picture context to work from.

+## Text editors

+In the first class, we'll teach you how to use the `vi`/`vim` text editor, a useful and powerful tool for editing text and code when you are restricted to using a terminal.
+However, for the remainder of the classes you can use a desktop text editor as long as you can connect to your shared Hutch drive (frequently mounted as the "H" drive, at least on Macs), and edit your `~/bioinfclass` files from your laptop's text editor.
+If you choose this path, we recommend you look at [Atom](https://atom.io/) or [Sublime](https://www.sublimetext.com/) for text editors.

+You may also choose to continue to use vim for the remainder of the classes.
+If you do so, there will be occasional guidance and tips in class which may be helpful.

 ## Technical Notes